sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

       - Any errors or abnormal activity
    - **Expected Outcome:** A record of app installations, deletions, and system activity related to the time of interest.
    - **Artifacts:**
+      - **App installation/uninstallation timestamps:** The policy does not mention collecting logs about when apps are installed or uninstalled.
+However, evidence indicates that there is a record of this.
+      - **System logs or device behavior history:** There is no reference collecting system-level logs or OS activity like settings changes, crashes outside the app, or device usage history.
+      - **Errors or abnormal activity (in-app):** The policy references collecting "application performance and debugging information" — likely limited to app-level crash reports or in-game errors.
+      - **General device log retrieval or system diagnostics:** No reference to full system diagnostics or general device logs beyond the scope of the app.

 ### 5. Other Data
    - **Objective:** Review app data to identify any relevant evidence from timestamps, browser details, etc.